 The intensely moving musical by Terence Frisby, based on his award-winning BBC radio play, tells the story of two of them, Terry and Jack, aged seven and eleven.
 They are sent from their parents in south-east London to a tiny village in Cornwall, where they spend the next four years.

-Full of surprising humour and memorable songs, this is unique portrait of an extraordinary time in British history.
+Full of surprising humour and memorable songs, this is a unique portrait of an extraordinary time in British history.

 “Enchanting, profoundly moving and delightful,” Charles Spencer, the Telegraph.